-- -Is there attic in your house, condo, apartment (unlikely in some trailers used in senior retirement communities)?
+-Is there attic in your house, condo, apartment (unlikely in some trailers used in senior retirement communities)?
 As long as you have access to the attic you will soon discover that you will be able to hang many different types of antennas in it.
 I myself have been able to find enough space for loop antennas as well as dipoles in several ham radio operator’s homes who I have helped get on the air in stealth mode.

-- -Were you blessed with one or more trees when you bought the new house?
+-Were you blessed with one or more trees when you bought the new house?
 Both front and back yard trees allow you many opportunities to erect resonant dipoles and even multi-band vertical antennas.
 Common sense will tell us that the more trees you have on your property the easier it will be to hide more and bigger antennas hanging from them.

-- -Be sure to read all deed restrictions, or HOA covenants closely, hire a real estate attorney to be sure nothing is hidden from your untrained eye.
+-Be sure to read all deed restrictions, or HOA covenants closely, hire a real estate attorney to be sure nothing is hidden from your untrained eye.
 There are very few communities that restrict flags that are securely attached to flag-poles or even bird houses for that matter.
 You can easily hide a multi-band vertical antenna inside either a flag pole or a bird house support pole.
 Keep in mind when explaining that bird house up on a 30 foot pole is because birdhouses purple martins really should be mounted up as high as is practical to attract the birds.
 As long as you get to mount either of these poles you will then be able mount guy wires to keep your flag pole or bird house up.
 Instead of guy wires you can use the ‘guy wires’ as stealth inverted-vee dipoles and single or multi-band sloper antennas!

-- -The underside of the roof of your house is called the eaves and you can easily hide a loop antenna underneath these eaves.
+-The underside of the roof of your house is called the eaves and you can easily hide a loop antenna underneath these eaves.
 Attaching the antenna to the house can be accomplished small insulated standoffs all the way around your house.
 You will then run the feed line into the house through a soffit vent and into your operating area.
 Should you find yourself living in a duplex or other multi-family home without any way to get a loop up then there are other alternatives?
 All you need to do is hide resonant dipoles up under the eaves on whatever sides of the home that you have available for your use.
 If you are able to put up two dipoles mounted at 90 degrees angles to each other then you’ll soon discover that you be able to work almost all of the USA with relative ease.

-- -Maybe you don’t have trees but you do you have a good size backyard with a wood fence around it.
+-Maybe you don’t have trees but you do you have a good size backyard with a wood fence around it.
 This type of fence can easily hide a very low mounted loop, dipole, or doublet antenna without ever being seen by the neighbours.
 Even though these particular antennas exhibit a near vertical take off angle they should work just fine for normal contacts within several hundred miles or more from the operator’s QTH, possibly even some close by DX.

 Always use your imagination!

 Every house, home, trailer, condo, or apartment has its own particular OPPORTUNITIES available to you.
 You just have to be on the look-out for them, and then once you find them you must ACT.
 Through the years I have been able to see antennas laid on the grass of the back or front yards, metal (chain-link) fences can be loaded with an antenna tuner, small gauge wire that surrounds the shape of the house and then painted the same color as the house to make it nearly invisible to prying eye.
-All of these are different approaches to a common communications problem but had similar results in that the ham living at that particular location was actually ON THE AIR
+All of these are different approaches to a common communications problem but had similar results in that the ham living at that particular location was actually ON THE AIR, and making radio contacts!